Nagacash/naga-films/README.md

 ## 📄 License

-MIT
+MIT — inherits the upstream **Open Generative AI** license.

 ## 🙏 Credits

+- **Maintainer & framing:** **Naga Films** — swap in your public site or email when you publish them.
+- **Upstream engine:** Open Generative AI / community contributors.
-Built with [Muapi.ai](https://muapi.ai) — the unified API for AI image and video generation models.
+- **API access:** [Muapi.ai](https://muapi.ai) — unified gateway for image and video models.

 ---
-**Deep Dive**: For more details on the "AI Influencer" engine, upcoming "Popcorn" storyboarding features, and the future of this project, read the [full technical overview](https://medium.com/@anilmatcha/).
+**Background reading:** Original project notes and roadmap context — [Medium (Anil Matcha)](https://medium.com/@anilmatcha/).

 ---
-*Looking for a free, unrestricted AI Video Plaform?
-Open Generative AI is an open-source, unrestricted AI image and video generation studio — with no content filters that you can self-host, customize, and extend.*
+*Naga Films — Open Generative AI Studio: an unrestricted, self-hostable creative stack for image and video — with the freedom to customize, extend, and run it on your own infrastructure.*